-All workers except casual workers are entitled to at least four weeks of paid holidays a year after working for their employer for 12 months.
+All workers with predictable work patterns are entitled to at least four weeks of paid holidays a year after working for their employer for 12 months.
+For dairy farm workers, four weeks annual leave is based on your normal working week roster, not on a five-day working week.